DigvijaySinghjr/basic_To-do/Readme.md

 # To-Do App

 A collaborative notes and to-do application built with Node.js, Express, and MongoDB.
-Supports real-time collaboration and role-based permissions.
+Supports multi-user collaboration and role-based permissions.

 ## Features
 - Create, update, and delete notes/to-dos